 Built in 1857 by King Mindon Min, this temple building is completely gilded on the exterior, giving it the look of a solid gold spectacle.
-Within the white stupas with a pinnacled roofs, take place 730 marble tablets (729 contain the body of the text, while the 730th tablet describes their creation) covered on both sides with a dense script.
+Within the white stupas with a pinnacled roofs are placed 730 marble tablets (729 contain the body of the text, while the 730th tablet describes their creation) covered on both sides with a dense script.
 Filled in the past with gold ink and decorated with precious stone, after the British invasion, the troops stripped everything and was refilled with pure black ink.
-Taken all the together, these comprise the entirety of Theravāda Buddhism’s religious canon, and it’s called “the world’s largest book”.
+Taken all together, these comprise the entirety of Theravāda Buddhism’s religious canon, and it’s called “the world’s largest book”.

 5. Mahamuni Buddha Temple